-- A mild stretch may be felt in your wrist and forearm.
+- You should feel a stretch in your wrist and forearm

-- This position can be held for up to a minute, provided it does not cause pain.
+- Hold this position for up to a minute provided it does not cause pain

-- It can also be done with the elbow bent.
-This reduces the stretch on the biceps muscle to isolate more the supinator.
+- You can also do this with the elbow bent which reduces the stretch on the biceps muscle, isolating the supinator

 - Biceps Brachii